-If t he customer is eligible for Then the treatment is
+If the customer is eligible for Then the treatment is Then the treatment is

 • ALTCS Counted as unearned income.

 • SSI-MAO NOTE This is a needs-based payment.

 • MSP

 • Adult Excluded

 • Caretaker Relative

 • Pregnant Woman

 • Child

 • KidsCare

 Term Definition · Federally-funded general assistance payments based on need that are paid to eligible Native Americans by the BIA.